Why Is My Magnolia Tree Leaves Turning Yellow?

 Lack of water in sunny and hot weather can cause magnolia to become stressed and dehydrated.
 As a result, the leaves will turn yellow.

-If the sun is too strong, the leaves will dry out and turn brown.
+If the sun is too intense, the leaves will dry out and turn brown.
 The tree will, of course, be dead by then.

 This happens most often with newly planted or potted magnolias.
-In the first case because the root system is not yet developed, and in the second because the amount of soil in the pot is limited.
+In the first case, because the root system is not yet developed, and in the second, the amount of soil in the pot is limited.

 How to fix it:

 To avoid underwatering newly planted magnolias, check the soil moisture regularly.
-Once the soil is more than 2 inches dry, water the tree with 1 to 3 gallons of water.
+Once the soil is more than 2 inches dry, water the tree with 1 to 3 gallons.
 You should do this for the first 2 years after planting.

 Overwatering